arcanjo-sys/JavaRemote/README.md

 ### Remote Screen Capture

-A future version of JavaRemote is planned to integrate with **ArcImage**, a separate project focused on screen image capture.
+A future version of JavaRemote is planned to be integrated into **ArcImage**, a separate project focused on significantly compressing an image file..

 The intended architecture is: